The Penn State Health Approach to Heart Transplant

 Why Choose Penn State Health for Care

 People from across the region come to us to receive heart transplant surgery.

 Nationally Recognized Leaders

 Our Heart Transplant program routinely achieves one of the best survival rates in the nation.
-According to data from the Scientific Registry of Transplant Recipients (SRTR), from Jan.
-1, 2018, through June 30, 2020, 100% of all patients who received a heart transplant at Hershey Medical Center survived for at least 30 days post-surgery, and 95.2% survived for at least one year after surgery.
-These survival rates rank Hershey Medical Center No. 1 in Pennsylvania and No. 2 in the U.S.
+According to data from the Scientific Registry of Transplant Recipients (SRTR) released in January 2023, 96.88% of patients who received a heart transplant at Hershey Medical Center between Jan.
+1, 2017, and June 30, 2019, survived three years after surgery.
+The national average three-year heart transplant survival rate for that same time period is 86.58%.

 Safe Transport for Donor Hearts